xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 }
 ```

 The GIF below show how each of these parameters change the rendered triangle.
+If you really zoom the video you will see some glitches in form of points but they were caused by the GIF format, nothing to do with webGPU.

 ![Vertices](images/vertexatts.gif?raw=true)